cdiggins/plato/README.md

 }
 ```

-The functions within a concept are automatically implemented for the
-types that declare that they implement the concept.

-Within a concept the `Self` keyword refers to the type of the implementing type.
+Within a concept the `Self` keyword refers to the implementing type.

 For some [examples of concepts see the standard library](https://github.com/cdiggins/plato/blob/main/PlatoStandardLibrary/concepts.plato).